NikiforovAll/keycloak-authorization-services-dotnet/docs/authorization/protected-resource-builder-mvc.md

 ## Apply `ProtectedResourceAttribute`

 > [!IMPORTANT]
 > Make sure that the 'roles' scope under Clients > 'ClientId' > Client Scopes is set to Default else you will receive a Not Authorized Error.
+Alternatively requesting the 'roles' scope will also work.

 <<< @/../tests/TestWebApiWithControllers/Controllers/WorkspacesController.cs#WorkspaceAPI{3,7,11,15,19 cs:line-numbers}